Nammm-1/Project504/user_guide.md

    - Ensure your username and password are correct
    - Check that your account has not been deactivated
    - Try resetting your password
+   - If you're having trouble with two-factor authentication:
+     - Make sure your device's time is correctly synchronized
+     - Ensure you're using the correct authenticator app
+     - If you can't access your authenticator app, contact an administrator for help

 2. **Missing Features**
    - Different roles have access to different features